Updated December 2024

 Historic Occupiers:

-Note that these are rarely the same as the owners of a property in the past.
+Note that for farms these were rarely the same as the owners of the property in the past.

-1853- farm to let.
-Possibly was in possession of William Wethered before that but he non resident farmer there if so.
+1853 - farm to let.
+Possibly was in use by William Wethered just before this date but he was a non-residential farmer there if so.

 Ann was in a less forgiving mood two years later when her 16 year old shepherd George Burt / Birt, probably a relative of the William above, was convicted of embezzlement after he failed to hand over the true amount of money paid to him by a fellmonger for sheep skins from Mrs Dorrell's farm.
 George was sentenced to 2 weeks in jail.
 He had spent the money on beer.
 By this time William Burt was not still working on the farm.
 The Dorrells left the farm in 1873.

-In 1905 John summoned for employing his underage son Harry on the farm.
+In 1905 John was summoned for employing his underage son Harry on the farm.
 Did not appear and was fined in his absence.
+Another fine came his way for "furiously driving" his horse and trap as a danger to others in 1906 and 1910.
+The term "furiously" refers to high reckless speed and is nothing to do with him being in a temper!

 John went bankrupt in 1911.
 He was a litigious man in money matters both suing and being sued numerous times over business deals gone sour.